marsdrums/test-tutorial/visual-quality/index.md

 # Eye candies

 We set up a wonderful scene, with realistic motion and breath-taking lighting, but we need that extra 2% of spicyness.
-These is a list of post processing effects that can give you that extra flavor.
+These is a list of post processing effects that can give you that extra push.

 ## Grain